spapas/etsd/README.md

 The app contains a bunch of authorities each one with a bunch of users.
-Each authority that wants to receive data will need to upload a Public key, which will then need to get the administration to approve using some OOB communication.
+Each authority that wants to receive data will need to generate a Private/Public key Pair which will then need to get the administration to approve using some OOB communication.
+Only the public key of the pair will be saved to the server.
+The private key and its encryption passphrase are saved only client side.

 After the public key is approved the authority can receive data.
-The data is encrypted with the receiving authority public key using
+The data is encrypted with its public key using
-OpenPGP.js *on the client side" and the cipher is saved to the server.
+OpenPGP.js *on the client side" and only the cipher (not the original data) is saved to the server.
 Since the original data never reaches the server we can be sure that even if the server was compromised somehow